Skip to content

 Previously, Nevada had two minimum wage rates.
 In this two-tier system, employees who receive qualifying health insurance have a minimum wage rate of $10.25.
 However, if they do not receive qualifying health insurance, the minimum wage rate is $1 higher, at $11.25 per hour.

 This long-standing two-tier system was eliminated in July 2024, where Nevada increased its minimum wage rate to $12.00 across the board for all employers, regardless of whether or not they offer health insurance.
-In 2025, the state minimum wage rate will remain at the same rate.
+As of 2026, Nevada’s minimum wage remains $12.00 per hour, according to the U.S. Department of Labor.

 Staying on top of minimum wage laws as an employer